Alzheimer’s Disease – Diagnosis, Symptoms, and Treatment

 - Changes in behavior

-- Intellectual dysfunction – inability to plan or judge appropriately
+- Intellectual dysfunction – an inability to plan or judge appropriately

 - Impaired mobility

 Alzheimer’s disease is a form of dementia.
 When you have symptoms such as memory loss - your doctor will first screen you with a memory test called the mini-mental status examination (MMSE) or Montreal Cognitive Assessment (MoCA).
-This typically involves recalling the time and where you are, drawing objects, recognizing objects, repeating words, and remembering words.
+These tests are focused on simple tasks that the majority of individuals can complete unless a condition that impairs memory or mental functioning is present.
+They involve recalling where you are, the date, drawing objects, naming objects, repeating words, remembering words, and drawing basic shapes.
 If your score does not meet a certain cut-off value, this is highly suggestive of dementia.

-Individuals who screen positive for dementia are typically referred for formal neuropsychological testing.
-They also typically receive a brain MRI to rule out other causes of memory loss such as stroke and brain tumor.
+Individuals who screen positive for dementia are typically referred for formal neuropsychological testing, this is a much longer and more complete version of the screening tests mentioned above.
+They also typically receive a brain MRI to rule out other causes of memory loss such as stroke, tumors, or bleeding within the brain.